 Okay, this is arguably the anomaly in the GameTek catalog.
 So far we’ve had Beam Software, Rare and Imagineering do adaptations, developers with pedigrees of making lots of different games for various publishers.
 However, this one was developed by Softie, a small studio that also did contract work but more for the personal computer side of things.
 They were Sharedata’s go-to developer for a lot of their PC game show adaptations, and it’s weird to see them make an NES game.
 Wouldn’t be their last, as they’d bring a game based on the Harlem Globetrotters to the NES as well.

-Unfortunately there’s no credits for the NES version, but it’s been confirmed from composer Rob Wallace that it was “the first thing he worked on” with sound designer Bruce Sandig.
-His work is fairly unknown outside of stuff like the abysmal Wayne’s World DOS adventure game, which at least had a few catchy tunes in spite of not using any of the licensed music.
+There’s no visible credits for the NES version, but it’s been confirmed from composer Rob Wallace that it was “the first thing he worked on” with sound designer Bruce Sandig.
+His work is mostly licensed stuff, like the abysmal Wayne’s World DOS adventure game and surprisingly, Monster Bash.

-This is one of the rare cases where they don’t use the theme song in any capacity.
+This is one of the rare cases where the game doesn’t use the theme song in any capacity.
 The title theme song is clearly not even a soundalike of the catchy horn-driven theme song of the TV show, it’s an original composition.
-Though, on an archive of Wallace’s website, he gave an explanation:
+Though, on Wallace’s website (Archive.org mirror), he gave an explanation:

 Concentration is a Merv Griffin television game.
 Merv Griffin’s production company granted rights to game play but not the original music.